 We are working hard on place value, addition, subtraction, multiplication and division during the Autumn term.
 Particular focus is our times tables and we are aiming to be ‘masters’ in them at least by the end of the year.
 Your support in learning these is greatly appreciated and I am happy to suggest some apps that may help.
 We are also really working on our reasoning skills.
-These are the skills that enable us to explain why a particular strategy has been chosen, why an answer is right or wrong, why an answer can’t be right to name but a few We will be tackling the Year 4 / 5 Maths objectives through problem solving and challenges as well as developing fluency.
+These are the skills that enable us to explain why a particular strategy has been chosen, why an answer is right or wrong, why an answer can’t be right to name but a few!
+We will be tackling the Year 4 / 5 Maths objectives through problem solving and challenges as well as developing fluency.

 Reading books and records should be brought to school and taken home every day.
 In Class 3, children should read for a minimum of 15-20 minutes daily, at home, independently or with an adult.
-Please complete and sign reading diaries on a regular basis: we collect in the records daily so this is an ideal way for you to pass on any messages to us if you need to.
-The children’s reading ability will continue to be assessed during guided and individual reading sessions.
-If you have any questions about reading, please contact me.
-We will be appointing some librarians from Year 5 to help promote the use of the library throughout our class and the school.
-We will also use Bug club and will pass on the relevant log in details as soon as possible.
+Please complete and sign reading diaries on a regular basis: we collect in the records daily so this is an ideal way for you to pass on any messages to us if you need to.New this year is the Accelerated Reader programme.
+Your child’s reading ability and comprehension will be assessed in the first few weeks and they will be given a ZPD band of books that they can choose from that are the right level to extend their reading but not put them off.
+The children’s reading ability will continue to be assessed regularly through Star Reading tests and also during Whole Class Reading sessions which occur daily.
+The children will have daily opportunities to change their books after completing a short quiz on the book to check their understanding.

 At key stage 2 children investigate and consider the impact of religion and belief locally, nationally and globally.
 They

 Class 3 will have two PE sessions per week.
-This term we are looking at Tag Rugby and Netball, but these will changed throughout the year to incorporate different aspects of the P.E curriculum.
-Although these sessions are timetabled for a Wednesday and Thursday, sometimes bad weather means we need to change the day so can you please ensure that PE kit and suitable trainers are in school at all times.
+This term we are looking at Tag Rugby and gymnastics, but these will changed throughout the year to incorporate different aspects of the P.E curriculum.
+Although these sessions are timetabled for a Wednesday and a Friday, sometimes bad weather means we need to change the day so can you please ensure that PE kit and suitable trainers are in school at all times.
 If for any reason your child is unable to participate in PE, could you please let me know that morning.
 Can all kit (and uniform for that matter) please be named.